 interest.
 The afternoon magic shows are in mime, so at

 least there is no need to be fluent in French!
-Even if

-you don't actually go in to the show ,it is worth the
+you don't actually go in to the show, it is worth the

 wait outside until the mechanical dragons appear at the